EyasuTeshome/shifttracker/job-search/map-your-network.md

 **Guiding questions:**

-*Think about these questions as you learn about facing rejection.*
+*Think about these questions as you learn about networking and making connections.*

 - How can you identify the different types of relationships you have?
 - What is the breakthrough point in a relationship?
 - How is your communication different with people from each circle of your network?
 - Do relationships and circles change over time?

 ## Exercise

 ### Instructions